 To the first floor, bedroom one enjoys views over the rear gardens and beyond to the forest.
 It has two windows providing a light and airy space having formally been two separate bedrooms.
 There is ample fitted wardrobe and cupboard space and an en-suite shower room with walk-in shower and wash hand basin.
 There are two further bedrooms, plus a cloakroom with wash and basin low-level WC.

 The front garden features landscaped raised beds.
 There is block paved driveway parking providing space for several vehicles leading to the garage which has an electric up and over door, power, lighting and a convenient internal access door.
 The rear garden has a delightful decked terrace area which is ideal for outdoor dining and entertaining.
 There is a well presented lawn area which is flanked with beds and borders with mature shrubs, trees and planting.
 A path leads to a further area which leads into the woodland with a footbridge taking you over Horn Brook.
 This is a superb area for recreation with a selection of mature trees and shrubland.

 Horsham is a vibrant market town with great transport links and excellent educational facilities.
-In fact, a survey by the Halifax revealed that it is one of the top 20 places to live in Britain.
 There is the superb Horsham Park and also the nearby Warnham Nature Reserve, other countryside aspects also include the Downslink Cycle Path.
-The schooling caters for state and public sectors and the main schools are Millais, Forest, Tanbridge, Collyers, Christ's Hospital and Farlington.
+The schooling caters for state and public sectors and the main schools are Millais, Forest, Tanbridge, Collyers, Heron Way Primary School, Christ's Hospital and Farlington.
 There is a thriving restaurant and café scene, from familiar chains to independent and award-winning eateries.
 The Carfax markets offer local produce and street food every Thursday and Saturday and there are various themed events throughout the year.